• Skip to primary navigation

 • Prep all fruits.

-• Add all sliced fruits to large pitcher.
+• Add all diced fruits to a large pitcher.

 • Place the pitcher into the fridge and let all of the flavors mix for at least 2 hours.

-• Pour into a glass filled with ice and take a fruit slice and a cinnamon stick for garnish.
+• Pour into a glass filled with ice.
+Garnish with a fresh cinnamon stick and a sprig of thyme.

 Notes